astreum/whitepaper/README.md

 - Greater scalability: Zero-knowledge validation allows for the verification of data on the blockchain without requiring the entire network to participate in the process.
 This can help to reduce the computational overhead of the blockchain, and can make it more scalable and efficient.

-- Enhanced trust and confidence: By using zero-knowledge validation, it is possible to build trust and confidence in the security and privacy of the blockchain as all nodes validate the blockchain.
+- Enhanced trust and confidence: By using zero-knowledge validation, it is possible to build trust and confidence in the security of the blockchain as all nodes validate the blockchain.

 ## Astreum